swairshah/voice-agent/README.md

-# Voice Agent Electron App
+# LLM Voice Electron App

-An Electron desktop application wrapper for the Voice Agent, built with FastRTC.
+An Electron desktop application wrapper for the LLM Voice app, built with Fastrtc[https://github.com/freddyaboulton/fastrtc].
+This is mainly a proof of concept of using Fastrtc with an Electron app.
+Using local STT and TTS.

+No real "agentic" stuff yet but you can checkout CompUse[https://github.com/swairshah/CompUse] to see how to make your app do "agentic" stuff.
+Just replace the LLMHandler call with your own agentic handler.

 ## Prerequisites

 - Node.js (v14+)
-- npm or yarn
+- npm
-- Python 3.8+
+- Python 3.11+
-- FastRTC library (`pip install fastrtc`)
+- Fastrtc library (`pip install fastrtc`)
-- Anthropic API key for Claude
+- Anthropic API key for Claude (again, replace with whatever llm provider)

 ## Setup